A friend of mine posted this meme on her Facebook page and it inspired me to tell a snippet of my story.

 They created my belief system about myself.
 No matter how much I did no matter what I accomplished I was always going to be the fattest kid in school.
 As I grew up, I took that to fully believe that I was going to be the fattest in any group I was in.

-As I sit here as an almost 50 year old woman, I realise that it such a crazy perspective to see your entire life from.
+As I sit here as an almost 50-year-old woman, I realize that it such a crazy perspective to see your entire life from.
 EVERY accomplishment, Every great thing I have ever done was overshadowed by what I thought of my body.
 Chances that I didn’t take because I was the fattest kid in school.
-Relationships I wouldn’t fall into because, no one could possibly love the fattest kid in school.
+Relationships I wouldn’t fall into because no one could possibly love the fattest kid in school.

 The copious amounts of money I spent to lose weight, the years I spent as a closet bulimic, all because my point of view was that I was absolutely ginormous!!